 did to be able to test everything from my desk.

-The IoT Zone is brought to you in partnership with ThingWorx.
-ThingWorx is the most complete application development platform available that is purpose-built for the IoT.
+The IoT Zone is brought to you in partnership with ThingWorx- the most complete IoT enablement platform available.
+Learn how to assess and choose which IoT platform works best for your IoT solution.

 Published at DZone with permission of